 Contracting a property manager may take the stress out of managing your investment property, including screening tenants on your behalf.

-Check your insurance policy before seeking a tenant, or if you don’t have insurance already, considering seeking professional advice.
+So, check your insurance policy before seeking a tenant, or if you don’t have insurance already, consider seeking professional advice.